 A PLACE IN THE WORLD

-The first time he ever used Google Earth, Program Impact Officer Ricardo Romero looked up his house and his street.
+The first time he ever used Google Earth, SHI’s Program Impact Officer Ricardo Romero looked up his house and his street.
 “In that instant I knew I had a place in the world.
 A graphical representation affords you that possibility,” says Ricardo.

 Recently, our staff in Honduras created maps of nine new communities in the Siguatepeque region (El Caliche, Santa Cruz del Dulce, Laguna II, El Junco, El Pito, El Sauce, Monte de Dios, San Antonio de la Cuchilla, and El Socorro de la Peñita) just starting their journey with us.
 None of these communities had ever had a formal map of themselves before, let alone a map at which they were the center.